Nexfinity/CakeyBot-Wiki/en/core/web-dashboard.md

 Once you have selected a server to manage, you will be taken to that server's homepage.
 The homepage will display basic statistics and general core settings for that server.

-Once you have selected the server you want to modify you can change various features and core settings for it.
+Once you have selected the server you want to modify you can change various features and core settings for it, including but not limited to:

+* Suggestion Channels (new/approved/denied)
+* Voice Transcription (disabled/manual/automatic modes — automatic requires Premium)
+* GitHub Link Previewer (with ignored channels)
+* Auto Quoter (with ignored channels)
+* Code Block Reminder
+* Per-command Roleplay (`/rp`) toggles
+* [Dashboard Access](/en/core/dashboard-access) grants for specific users/roles

 # Viewing Server Activity & Logs